DanielNobbe/nlp-projects/project2/scripts/README.md

 ## Training

-To get our results, run the scripts in the `experiment_scripts` folder:
+To get our results, first navigate to the `scripts` folder and then run the scripts in the `experiment_scripts` folder:

 *Simple RNN model without VAE:*
 ```